World Sailing Olympic dinghy Sea Trials open in Valencia

 The sea trials will be based at the Real Club Náutico de Valencia from the 11-15 March when sailors nominated by their Member National Authorities (MNA) will sail and test the four boats.

-The British sailors put forward by the RYA are Sarah McGovern and Ben Childerly, and they will be joined by sailors from Australia, Cyprus, Czech Republic, Denmark, Mexico, Portugal and Spain.
+The British sailors put forward by the RYA (but entirely independent of the RYA) are Sarah McGovern and Ben Childerly, and they will be joined by sailors from Australia, Cyprus, Czech Republic, Denmark, Mexico, Portugal and Spain.

 Sarah McGovern is an RS200 sailor and freelance coach with pathway-level Laser Radial women, and Ben Childerley is a youth Laser sailor.